alphacentauri82/scoutx/README.md

 I have type 1 diabetes.
 With all the amazing open source initiatives, this is a good way to notify my contacts should i become unresponsive due to being too high or too low.
 All the data comes from my nightscout dasbhoard:(If you want to check my blood glucose values in real time go to https://dianux.superdi.dev)

+I have learned so much throughout this year and it’s definitely a privilege to be able to help the DIY diabetes community.
+This is the community that saved me from having to wake up everyday at 2am, the people who helped me handle calculating ratios etc.
+When a person is diagnosed, doctors just give you a sliding scale and you have to figure out your ratios in a trial and error basis which causes a lot of horrible lows, until you figure out the right amount of insulin, and even then, this constantly changes so we are never in full control.
+Now with all these monitoring tools we can prevent lows/highs which are dangerous (you can die) and stay within range for most of the time.

 ![Nightscout Dashboard](nightscout.png)